JChamblee99/HackTheBox-Linux-Resources/README.md

-# HackTheBox Linux Resources
+# Hack The Box Linux Resources
-`Getting into HTB can be difficult.
+`Getting into Hack The Box can be difficult.
 Let's make it a little bit easier.`

 When you start off on Hack The Box, you might not know where to begin;
 my hope is that providing a basic set of tools, concepts, and methodologies